Governing Divided Societies

 • Product Form: Hardback

 The authors of this volume challenge conventional notions about Habsburg and Czechoslovak politics, arguing that they were more democratic than they often appear.
-At combining political science and history, the authors’ guiding principle and means of analysis is the consociational model of democracy.
-This theory, linked best to Arend Lijphart, asserts that consociationalism guarantees minorities a say in government and helps preserve democracy in societies that experience deep ideological, cultural, or ethnic divisions.
-It enables the main segments to be isolated organizationally from each other, thus avoiding conflict, and affording the leaders to make compromises for the good of the whole.
+They use the consociational model of democracy as a means of combining political science and history.
+The theory, associated with Arend Lijphart, asserts that consociationalism guarantees minorities a say in government and helps preserve democracy in societies that experience deep ideological, cultural, or ethnic divisions.
+Consociationalism enables the main segments to be isolated organizationally from each other, thus avoiding conflict but affording the leaders opportunities to make compromises for the good of the whole.

 Philip J. Howe is a professor of political science at Adrian College in Adrian, MI.
-Thomas A. Lorman is a teaching fellow in the School of Slavonic and East European Studies at the University College London.
-Daniel E. Miller is a professor of history at the University of West Florida in Pensacola.
+Thomas A. Lorman is an associate professor of history in the School of Slavonic and East European Studies at the University College London.
+Daniel E. Miller is an emeritus professor of history at the University of West Florida in Pensacola.